FAQ’s About Addiction Rehab and Recovery

 A residential inpatient program requires the individual to live full time at a facility for a period of time after the withdrawal phase is completed, typically one to three months.
 Programs with longer duration are often known as therapeutic communities and usually last at least six months.

-Both approaches to drug rehab rely on group, individual and family therapy programs.
-Both will counsel you on how to handle the daily challenges life presents with new perspective, improved coping methods, effective communication tools and successful problem-solving skills.
+Both approaches to drug rehab rely on group, individual, and family therapy programs.
+Both will counsel you on how to handle the daily challenges life presents with a new perspective, improved coping methods, effective communication tools, and successful problem-solving skills.
 Outpatient treatment should be one of the final stages of treatment in the drug or alcohol recovery process, allowing the recovering patient to continue to work and reside at home or in a special sober living residence.